crossfire151/Fable-III-Patcher/README.md

 2. You should have the MetroSet UI.dll included as well inside the same folder as Fable III Patcher.exe.

 File Structure should look like this:

-[MAIN FOLDER]
+"[MAIN FOLDER]"
-/resources/
+1. /resources/
-Fable III Patcher.exe
+2. Fable III Patcher.exe
-Metro UI.dll
+3. Metro UI.dll

-[/resources FOLDER]
+"[/resources FOLDER]"
-gfwlclient.msi
+1. gfwlclient.msi
-gfwlivesetup.exe
+2. gfwlivesetup.exe
-wllogin_32.msi
+3. wllogin_32.msi
-wllogin_64.msi
+4. wllogin_64.msi
-xliveredist.msi
+5. xliveredist.msi

 If you notice any error popups please copy the error log and create a new Issue above.